frangam/JNLP/README.md

 Download current release of [JNLP].

 ### Installation
+- Java required.
+(If you do not have download from [here]).
-Not required.
-Only double click on JNLP.jar file downloaded to open it.
+- In general: double click on JNLP.jar file downloaded to open it.
+- For macOS users: maybe you need to right-click on JNLP.jar file, then click on "Open" and, finally click on "Open" again.

 ### How to use
 - Prepare your corpus folders with all documents you want on your hard disk.